EddyVerbruggen/cordova-plugin-actionsheet/README.md

 Check the [demo code](demo) to get you going quickly, or copy-paste some of the code below to replicate the ActionSheets of the screenshots above.

+Also, wait for `deviceready` to fire before using plugins in general!

 ```js
   var callback = function(buttonIndex) {
     setTimeout(function() {